 We assure you that our experienced New York City malpractice attorneys will work tirelessly on your case.
 We promise we will explore every possible legal avenue.
 We promise we will communicate clearly with you every step of the way.

-When you contact us, your case will receive our unparalleled personal attention.
+When you contact us, your case will receive unparalleled personal attention.
 We meticulously investigate every legal matter.
 This detail-oriented approach allows us to build strong, effective court cases designed to win.

-We have numerous attorney offices throughout New York City that specialize in personal injury and malpractices cases.
+We have numerous attorney offices throughout New York City that specializes in personal injury and malpractices cases.
 We offer a free consultation and a No Win, No Fee model.
 That means it costs you nothing for us to review your case. and we don’t get paid unless we win.